 “Aaah!”
 Jay finished chugging.
-“I left some for Faith.
+“I left half for Faith.
 Did Beatrice take off early?”

 “Um.”
 Dan covered his face.
 “Yes.”

 “Faith misses her already,” said Jay.
-She hugged the cushion to her chest.
+She hugged cushions to her chest.
 Dan sobbed.
-When he wiped his tears, Jay swore his nose wiped away.
+When he wiped his tears, Jay swore his nose slid away.
 “Dan, you’re melting.”